Clifford-deformed Surface Codes: Random CDSCs

 \section{Random CDSCs}

 We now consider the Clifford-deformed surface codes in the thermodynamic limit.
 In the thermodynamic limit, it is inefficient to study all possible Clifford deformations, even when the deformations are limited to single-qubit operations $I$, $H$ and $H_{YZ}$.
 Instead, we construct random realizations of the \mbox{CDSC} by selecting, independently for every qubit, $I$, $\Hadamard$, or $\hyz$ with probabilities $1-\pixz-\piyz$, $\pixz$, and $\piyz$, respectively.
+As discussed in Sec.
+II, we consider symmetric $Z$ bias ($p_X=p_Y$) and in this case, it is sufficient to consider these single-qubit Clifford operations to find inequivalent code performances of CDSCs.
 Given $\pixz$ and $\piyz$, we refer to the resulting family of \mbox{CDSCs} as the $(\pixz,\piyz)$ random \mbox{CDSC}.
 Our goal is to understand the performance of a typical realization of the $(\pixz,\piyz)$ random \mbox{CDSC} \cite{random}.

 To perform a systematic study of CDSC performance in the thermodynamic limit, we now explore the phase space $(\pixz,\piyz)$ of all random \mbox{CDSCs}, where, by definition, $\pixz,\piyz\geq 0$ and $\pixz + \piyz \leq 1$; see Fig.~\ref{fig:phase_random_stat_mech}(a).
 The $(0,0)$ and $(0,1)$ random \mbox{CDSCs} correspond to the CSS and XY surface codes, respectively.
 Due to the code and noise symmetries, the $(\pixz,0)$ and $(1-\pixz,0)$ random \mbox{CDSCs} are equivalent.
 We choose the $(0,0)$ random CDSC to be the reference code to which we apply Clifford deformations.
 Note that the XZZX code is a realization of the $(0.5,0)$ random \mbox{CDSC}.